 We are a full service natural health centre.
-We currently offer Live Cell Analysis, Naturopathy, Thermography (Breast and Full Body), Weight Loss, Reflexology and Ion Cleansing.
+We currently offer Live Cell Analysis, Thermography (Breast, dental, cranial and Full Body), Weight Loss, Colon Hydrotherapy, Massage and Ion Cleansing.
 We also offer a full line of top quality therapeutic grade health supplements.

 2. How is a natural practitioner different from a naturopath?

-A natural practitioner is someone who is trained specifically in their field of work.
-A naturopath has received a doctorate in natural medicine from an accredited program.
+A Natural Health Practitioner is someone who is trained specifically in their field of work.
+A Naturopath has received a doctorate in natural medicine from an accredited program.

 3. What services are covered by health care?

 Coverage depends upon your health plan.
-Currently, Alberta Healthcare does not cover any of our services.
-However, it is up to you to investigate your extended healthcare plan to find out what you have coverage for.
+Very occasionally health spending plans will cover the cost.
+Alberta Healthcare does not cover any of our services.
+It is up to you to investigate your extended healthcare plan to find out what you have coverage for.

 5. Where can I find recipes suited to the Phase diet plans I was given at my appointment?

 We recommend a few websites that provide gluten free and sugar free recipes, and adhere to the guidelines for the phase diets.
 This said, each recipe needs to be looked at to see if it is allowable on your phase plan.
 We have no control over the content in these websites and they are suggested only to help you in finding suitable meal options.
 You can also use your favorite recipes and make substitutions if needed.

 - nourished kitchen.com

 6. How do I know which foods are alkaline or acidic?